 The Pacific Retail Declaration provides that a majority of the trustees or any officer of Pacific Retail may call a special meeting of Pacific Retail's shareholders and a special meeting must be called at the written request of not less than 25% of the shareholders entitled to vote.
 The Regency bylaws provide that the Regency Board, the Chairman of the Board or the President may call a special meeting of Regency's shareholders.
-The Regency bylaws provide that a special meeting must be called at the written request of shareholders entitled to cast 10% of all the votes entitled to be cast at the meeting.
+The Regency bylaws provide that a special meeting must be called at the written request of shareholders entitled to be cast at the meeting.